QuekZ/WebVR_Test/README.md

 # Web VR Demo made with Three.js (WebXR), Node.js(Express) and TypeScript

-For this Project I used the Boilerplate made by Sean Bradleys from his Udemy Course:
+For this Project I used the Boilerplate made by Sean Bradley from his Udemy Course:
 * [ThreeJS and TypeScript Course](https://www.udemy.com/course/threejs-tutorials/?referralCode=4C7E1DE91C3E42F69D0F)

 I used the Packt Three.js Book and the Udemy Course to learn the basics and tried out to learn WebXR trought the Three.js Documentation